MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 # Unify customer fields

 In this step of the unification process, choose and exclude attributes to merge within your unified profile entity.
+For example, if three entities had email data, you may want to keep all three separate email fields or merge them into a single email field for the unified profile.
 Some attributes are automatically combined by the system.
 You can create stable and unique Customer IDs and group related profiles into a cluster.

 :::image type="content" source="media/m3_unify.png" alt-text="Merge page in the data unification process showing table with merged fields that define the unified customer profile.":::